-The Preferred Alternative will conform to the design considerations required in multifamily residence districts pursuant to §355-24G of the Town's Zoning Code.
+Both components of the Preferred Alternative (i.e., the age-restricted multifamily units, as well as the townhomes) will conform to the design considerations required in multifamily residence districts pursuant to \$355-24G of the Town's Zoning Code.

-Visual Privacy will be preserved for residents through extensive landscaping throughout the Project Site, as well as the preservation of existing trees, vegetation, and physical features of the Project Site (§355-24G(1)).
+Visual Privacy will be preserved for residents through extensive landscaping throughout the Project Site, as well as the preservation of existing trees, vegetation, and physical features of the Project Site (\$355-24G(1)).